Add option to print backstrace in reverse order(stack frames first & error last)

 and minor side effects.

-Updated by ioquatix (Samuel Williams) 9 months ago
+Updated by ioquatix (Samuel Williams) almost 2 years ago

 This is possibly one of the most irritating changes to Ruby recently.
 Now, every time I read back trace, I have to check it carefully.

 Is it top to bottom or bottom to top?

 - Using multiple versions of Ruby, or different interpreters that retain the old behaviour.

 - Using testing frameworks and logging frameworks that retain the old behaviour.